 Asomwan Sonnie Adagbonyin is a Professor of English at the Ambrose Alli University, Ekpoma, Edo State, Nigeria.
-He has taught at the university level for more than 35 years and has brought to bear, over the years, on his teaching, unique skills that have endeared him to his many students scattered all over the world.
+He has taught at the university level for more than 36 years and has brought to bear, over the years, on his teaching, unique skills that have endeared him to his many students scattered all over the world.
 His research interest, apart from Stylistics, which is his area of specialisation, includes ESL, discourse analysis, pragmatics, sociolinguistics, syntax, semantics/semiotics, African literature and creative writing.

-A freelance journalist, broadcaster, speech writer, columnist, commentator on public affairs, playwright, short story writer and poet, Professor Adagbonyin is listed in who Is Who in Nigeria, a publication of the Nigerian International Biographical Centre, 2003.
+A freelance journalist, broadcaster, speech writer, columnist, commentator on public affairs, playwright, short story writer and poet, Professor Adagbonyin is listed in Who Is Who in Nigeria, a publication of the Nigerian International Biographical Centre, 2003.
 He is a gifted public speaker and orator, and a recipient of several honours.

 He has been on the editorial advisory board of many academic and literary journals at home and abroad.
 He was Vice-Chairman of the Edo-Delta States Chapter of the Association of Nigerian Authors (ANA), the umbrella body for Nigerian writers founded by Chinua Achebe, the world-acclaimed novelist, between 1992 and 1993, and the General Secretary of the Edo-Delta States Chapter of the Civil Liberties Organization (CLO), a foremost human rights movement in Nigeria, from 1993 to 1994.

-He is blessed with a lovely wife and children.
+Professor Adagbonyin is blessed with a lovely wife and children.